Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

 \subsubsection{PG~0844+349}

-In the \xmm{}/\nustar{} spectra of the source, there exists a narrow Fe~K$_{\alpha}$ core at 6.4\keV{} along with a broad Fe~K emission feature in the 5$-$7\keV{} band, a Compton hump above 10\keV{} and variable soft X-ray excess below around 1-2\keV{} (Fig.~A1).
-Therefore, we model the hard X-ray (3$-$78\keV{}) spectra using {\tt TBabs*(relxillCp$+$xillverCp$+$nthcomp)}, which provided the best-fit with $\chi^{2}/\rm{dof}=87.9/83$.
-The relativistic disk reflection model {\tt relxillCp} fits the broad Fe~K emission, and the distant reflection model {\tt xillverCp} fits the narrow Fe~K$_{\alpha}$ core together with the Compton hump.
-Once the hard X-ray best-fit model is found, we extrapolate it down to 0.3\keV{} and fit the broadband (0.3$-$78\keV{}) spectra with that model, which provided a reasonable fit with $\chi^{2}/\rm{dof}=172.0/152$, where the soft X-ray excess is self-consistently modeled by {\tt relxillCp}.
-We did not notice any structural residuals in the complete energy band.
-We then add the warm Comptonization model ({\tt compTT}) to test the relevance of warm corona for the origin of soft X-ray excess through Bayesian analysis and find that the difference between the Deviance Information Criteria without and with warm Comptonization is $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}= 225.1-234.5 =-9.4<0$.
-As confirmed by the Bayesian model selection metric, the modeling of soft X-ray excess does not require an additional warm Comptonization over the high-density relativistic disk reflection model.
-The broadband best-fit model containing the LOS Galactic absorption ({\tt TBabs}) can be expressed as
+The \xmm{}/\nustar{} spectra of PG~0844+349 show a variable soft X-ray excess below around 1$-$2\keV{}, a broad Fe~K emission line of width $\sim$0.6\keV{} in the 5$-$7\keV{} band, and a possible presence of Compton hump above 10\keV{} (Fig.~A1).
+The broad Fe~K emission line modeled by relativistic disk reflection ({\tt relxillCp}) has a confidence level of $>$99.99\% with $\Delta {\rm DIC}=30.2>10$.
+However, the Compton hump modeled by either distant reflection ({\tt xillverCp}) or relativistic reflection ({\tt relxillCp}) has significance levels below 1$\sigma$ with $\Delta {\rm DIC}=-4.1$ and $-7.7 < 0$, respectively.
+Therefore, we model the hard X-ray (3$-$78\keV{}) spectra using {\tt TBabs*(relxillCp$+$nthComp)}, which provided the best-fit with $\chi^{2}/\rm{dof}=88/86$.
+When extrapolated down to 0.3\keV{}, the hard X-ray best-fit model cannot fit the broadband spectra well, resulting in significant residuals in the hard X-ray band, with $\chi^{2}/\rm{dof}=192.0/155$.
+This implies that the relativistic disk reflection ({\tt relxillCp}) model is incapable of explaining both soft and hard X-ray excess emission self-consistently.
+By incorporating warm Comptonization ({\tt compTT}), we find that the model {\tt TBabs*(compTT$+$relxillCp$+$nthComp)} successfully fits the broadband spectra with $\chi^{2}/\rm{dof}=158.7/150$ and ${\rm DIC}_{\rm with~WC}=191.4$, where both {\tt compTT} and {\tt relxillCp} contribute to the observed soft X-ray excess.
+The MLR test indicates that the warm corona has a significance level of $>$99.99\%.
+This is further supported by our Bayesian analysis, which finds that the difference between the Deviance Information Criteria without and with warm Comptonization is $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC} = 236.7-191.4 = 45.3>10$.
+Therefore, the broadband best-fit model containing the LOS Galactic absorption ({\tt TBabs}) can be expressed as \begin{linenomath}